 Introduction

-Recycling is one of the most important process which is performed by the mature since the beginning of the earth but due to the human activities, the permanent damage to the nature is observed.
-Due to which the humans are required to perform the recycling on their own by installing the recycling plants.
-The electronic waster is a big issue in the current generation because there are an outnumbered and enormous sizes dump areas which are only covered with the metal and electronic wastes.
+Recycling is one of the most important processes which has been performed by the mature since the beginning of the earth, but due to human activities, permanent damage to nature is observed.
+Due to this, humans are required to perform the recycling on their own by installing recycling plants.
+Electronic waste is a big issue in the current generation because there are outnumbered and enormous-sized dump areas which are only covered with metal and electronic waste.
 Electronic waste could not be recycled like water, paper or metals.
-The main aim of writing this report is to discuss the three solutions which would help in dealing with the electronic waste.
+The main aim of writing this report is to discuss the three solutions which would help in dealing with electronic waste.

 Analysis